Authenticating Studio Users using Single Sign-On

 No. Once a user is enabled for SSO, that is the only way they can authenticate into their account.

-Does Brightcove support SAML v2.0 with both browser post based IDP-initiated SSO and SP-initiated SSO?
+Does Brightcove support SAML v2.0 with SP-initiated SSO?

-- SP initiated login means you can type in your username/password into the signin.brightcove.com page and they you be redirected to your IdP to login (if you are not already signed in).
-Note the password field gets ignored on the VC login page - we only inspect the email address to see if the user is enabled for SSO.
+signin.brightcove.compage.
+When they type in username/password on the Brightcove signin page, they will be redirected to your IdP to login (if you are not already signed in).
+Note the password field gets ignored on the Brightcove login page - we only inspect the email address to see if the user is enabled for SSO.

 Does Brightcove support the use of RelayState parameter in SAMLRequest/SAMLResponse for direct access to video after SSO?